A Gap Year

 College may not be for everyone at 18.
 For years, we’ve “packed ‘em up and shipped ‘em off” to “have the college experience” and “get an education.”
 But Covid-19 and the skyrocketing cost of tuition to get a degree is causing young people and their parents everywhere to ask, “Is there another way?”

 The Leadership Academy Gap Year offers an alternative.
-It’s a structured, 1-year program for high school graduates to work in real companies while getting paid, receive mentoring from entrepreneurs and executives, and receive an education in both life and business.
+It’s a structured, 1-year program for high school graduates to work in real companies while getting paid, receive mentoring from entrepreneurs and executives, and obtain an education in both life and business.

 Real Work and Real Pay